Research

 Working Papers

-• Carbon Border Adjustment Mechanism and Trade Policy: A Quantitative Analysis (draft coming soon)
+- Carbon Border Adjustment Mechanism and Trade Policy: A Quantitative Analysis (Job Market Paper, New draft coming soon)

-Abstract We assess the environmental and economic impacts of the European Union’s Carbon Border Adjustment Mechanism (CBAM).
+We assess the environmental and economic impacts of the European Union’s Carbon Border Adjustment Mechanism (CBAM).
 We develop a multi-country, multi-sector general equilibrium model that incorporates input–output linkages, carbon supply chains, and global emission externalities.
 Our results show that unilateral CBAM modestly reduces global emissions due to indirect carbon leakage through energy markets, while broader sectoral coverage weakens effectiveness by further diluting industrial reallocation incentives.
 Global welfare improves marginally when environmental benefits are accounted for.
 Strategic carbon policy adjustments under a non-cooperative Nash equilibrium enhance effectiveness by mitigating both free riding and indirect leakage.
-Multilateral decarbonization negotiations yield substantial gains, with CBAM functioning as a powerful enforcement device that raises the cost of disagreement and fosters deeper global climate cooperation.
+Multilateral decarbonization negotiations yield substantial gains, with CBAM functioning as a powerful enforcement device that raises the cost of disagreement and fosters deeper global climate cooperation. - Tariffs as Bargaining Chips: A Quantitative Analysis of US-China Trade War (Revise and Resubmit at American Economic Journal: Microeconomics)

-Abstract Non-cooperative tariffs change outside options and thus affect welfare outcomes in potential tariff negotiations.
+Non-cooperative tariffs change outside options and thus affect welfare outcomes in potential tariff negotiations.
 We focus on the U.S.–China trade war from 2018 through 2019 and examine whether such tariffs can serve as leverage to improve U.S. post-negotiation welfare.
 With a multi-country, multi-sector quantitative trade model, we simulate negotiations from two starting points: the 2017 baseline and the 2019 trade-war equilibrium.
-Our results show that, across reasonable estimates of U.S. bargaining power, imposing trade-war tariffs before the negotiations consistently enhances U.S. post-negotiation welfare.
+Our results show that, across reasonable estimates of U.S. bargaining power, imposing trade-war tariffs before the negotiations consistently enhances U.S. post-negotiation welfare. - Investing in a Mobile Asset: Higher Education, Graduate Mobility, and Underinvestment (New draft coming soon)

 Selected Work in Progress